Research

 Facilities

-The first-of-its-kind platform couples a customized Ultra-High-Pressure Rapid Compression Machine (video and bottom left figure) and a High-Repetition-Rate Time-of-Flight Mass Spectrometry (top left figure), enabling characterization of fuel pyrolysis, oxidation and autoignion at 600–1400 K, 1–1000 bar, various equivalence ratios and diluent ratios, which is ideal to study atmospheric to supercritical chemistry.
+The first-of-its-kind platform couples a customized Ultra-High-Pressure Rapid Compression Machine and a High-Repetition-Rate Time-of-Flight Mass Spectrometry, enabling characterization of fuel pyrolysis, oxidation and autoignion at 600–1400 K, 1–1000 bar, various equivalence ratios and diluent ratios, which is ideal to study atmospheric to supercritical combustion chemistry.

 In addition, heat release rate can be robustly extracted from recorded pressure-time histories.